mitodl/mitx-online/docs/source/configuration/uwsgi_tuning.rst

 Set up uwsgitop
 ---------------
-1. Install uwsgitop: ``docker compose run --rm web poetry add uwsgitop``
-2. Set UWSGI_RELOAD_ON_RSS in your .env to a high value (e.g. 500)
+1. Set UWSGI_RELOAD_ON_RSS in your .env to a high value (e.g. 500)
-3. Set UWSGI_MAX_REQUESTS in your .env to a high value (e.g. 10000)
+2. Set UWSGI_MAX_REQUESTS in your .env to a high value (e.g. 10000)
-4. ``docker compose build``
+3. ``docker compose build``
-5. ``docker compose up``
+4. ``docker compose up``
-6. In a new terminal window/tab, ``docker compose exec web uwsgitop /tmp/uwsgi-stats.sock``
+5. In a new terminal window/tab, ``docker compose exec web uwsgitop /tmp/uwsgi-stats.sock``
-7. You should see your application's memory usage without usage.
+6. You should see your application's memory usage without usage.
 Ready to go.

 Set up Locust